AbiJays/coin_port/README.md

 - Log in with hard-coded password and timeout
 - For each coin, access the graph for global trends combined with Portfolio summary and transaction history for that coin.

+## Next Steps

+- The first thing I would do with this code would be to tidy it up.
+The structure is lacking and does not make a lot of sense- at all.

 ## Further Extensions

 - Add extra timescales to global trends( 1hour, 1 week, 1 month,1 year?)